-If your Rottweiler loves strawberries and handles them well, then you’ll both be pleased to hear that there are lots of other berries they can eat!
+If your Rottweiler loves strawberries and handles them well, you’ll both be pleased to hear that there are many other berries they can eat!

 Safe berries for Rottweilers include:

-- Raspberries – high in antioxidants and anti-inflammatory properties, but also contain xylitol so should be fed even less often than strawberries
+- Raspberries – are high in antioxidants and anti-inflammatory properties but also contain xylitol, so they should be fed even less often than strawberries

-- Cranberries – packed full of vitamin C but can be sour tasting, so dogs tend to avoid the out of choice.
+- Cranberries – are packed full of vitamin C but can be sour tasting, so dogs tend to avoid the out-of-choice.

 Not All Berries are Good

 Some berries are poisonous to dogs, and you should never allow your Rottweiler to eat them.